saif-gitreps/BFS-Tech-Assessment/README.md

-# BFS-Tech-Assessment
+# WhatsApp Message Broker

-A node.js project with persistent authentication using whatsapp web with an endpoint to send messages.

-### Important Stack/lib used:

-- Express.js
-- TypeScript
-- Socket.io
-- whatsapp-web.js
-- p-queue
+A Node.js backend service designed to bridge standard RESTful APIs with WhatsApp Web.
+This application provides a scalable, stateful, and modular solution for programmatically sending messages, managing sessions, and handling real-time authentication via WebSockets.

+The system is built with a focus on concurrency management, session persistence, and clean architecture, making it suitable for integration into larger enterprise messaging ecosystems.

+## Key Features:
+- Real-Time QR Authentication: Implements Socket.IO to transmit WhatsApp Web QR codes from the server to the client in real-time, ensuring a seamless onboarding experience.

+- Session Persistence: Intelligent session management that stores authentication states, allowing the server to restart without requiring users to re-scan the QR code.

+- Automated Reconnection: Robust handling for network disruptions or session timeouts, ensuring the service remains online with minimal downtime.

+- Concurrency & Queuing: Integrated request handling to manage high-volume API calls.
+Optional queuing ensures that message delivery respects WhatsApp's operational limits and prevents rate-limiting issues.

+- Logging & Error Handling: Centralized error management and structured logging for easier debugging and production monitoring.

 ## Prerequisites

--Node.js ≥ 18
+- Node.js ≥ 18
--Google Chrome or Chromium installed (used by Puppeteer under the hood) -A WhatsApp account to authenticate with
+- Google Chrome or Chromium installed (used by Puppeteer under the hood)
+- A WhatsApp account to authenticate with
--npm or yarn installed
+- npm or yarn installed

 ## Setup